-Living room with grey furniture and plants.
+A well-lit living room with tasteful grey furniture and green plants.

 FHA Loan Refinances: Requirements, Pros And Cons